Dark Justice

-Dark Justice is an American crime drama television series about a judge who becomes a vigilante by night so that he can bring high-level offenders who use technicalities to "escape" the legal system to what he calls "dark justice".
+Dark Justice is an American crime drama television series about a judge who becomes a vigilante by night so that he can bring high-level offenders whose cases he had to dismiss due to technicalities to what he calls "dark justice".
 The role of Judge Nicholas Marshall was played by actors Ramy Zada (1991) and Bruce Abbott (1992–1993).

 The series began airing on April 5, 1991, and ran for three seasons (66 episodes) finishing on September 28, 1993.

 Production and filming

 During the first season, the series was shot in Barcelona, Catalunya, Spain.
 Before the second season, the series had to switch locations due to budget constraints caused by the 1992 Summer Olympics.
 The second and third seasons were shot in Los Angeles, California.

 Actor Ramy Zada, who played the lead role of Judge Nicholas Marshall during the first season, was said to be unavailable for the second season due to the location change, and Bruce Abbott was chosen as his replacement.
-The location was also the main reason behind the casting of some Spanish actors like Begoña Plaza in lead roles.
+The location was also the main reason behind the casting of some Spanish actors, like Begoña Plaza, in lead roles.
 When the series shifted to Los Angeles, Janet Gunn permanently assumed the role of the female member of "The Night Watchmen", Kelly Cochrane.

 Gunn later starred for three seasons as Cassandra St. John in Silk Stalkings, another Crimetime After Primetime drama, after it had moved exclusively to the USA Network.